University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment5.md

 ```
 ## Additional questions [*7 marks*]

-4. For this line in the R code `GenomeData %<>% select(GT, DP, AD, RO, AO, QR, QA, GL)`, what are the VCF descriptions found in the `vcf` file header for these fields? [*3 Marks*]
+5. For this line in the R code `GenomeData %<>% select(GT, DP, AD, RO, AO, QR, QA, GL)`, what are the VCF descriptions found in the `vcf` file header for these fields? [*3 Marks*]

-5. For the plot titled `C elegans Subset Alt Read Fraction vs Likelihood of Alt Allele` is the distribution what you expect?
+6. For the plot titled `C elegans Subset Alt Read Fraction vs Likelihood of Alt Allele` is the distribution what you expect?
 Why? [*3 Marks*]

-6. How many properly paired reads were there in the sorted, deduplicated `.bam` file used to generate the `.vcf`? [*1 Mark*]
+7. How many properly paired reads were there in the sorted, deduplicated `.bam` file used to generate the `.vcf`? [*1 Mark*]
 ~~~

-## This will give you a .Rmd file that will allow you to generate the relevant output by running the code and it includes the all of the questions you need to answer.
+## This will give you a .Rmd file that will allow you to generate the relevant output by running the code and it includes the all of the questions you need to answer

-## These additional questions worth 7 marks are reproduced below for clarity.
+## These additional questions worth 7 marks are reproduced below for clarity

-4. For this line in the R code `GenomeData %<>% select(GT, DP, AD, RO, AO, QR, QA, GL)`, what are the VCF descriptions found in the `vcf` file header for these fields?
+5. For this line in the R code `GenomeData %<>% select(GT, DP, AD, RO, AO, QR, QA, GL)`, what are the VCF descriptions found in the `vcf` file header for these fields?

-5. For the plot titled `C elegans Subset Alt Read Fraction vs Likelihood of Alt Allele` is the distribution what you expect?
+6. For the plot titled `C elegans Subset Alt Read Fraction vs Likelihood of Alt Allele` is the distribution what you expect?
 Why?

-6. How many properly paired reads were there in the sorted, deduplicated `.bam` file used to generate the `.vcf`?
+7. How many properly paired reads were there in the sorted, deduplicated `.bam` file used to generate the `.vcf`?

 [BioProject_598355]:https://www.ncbi.nlm.nih.gov/bioproject/598355
 [here]:https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005/COVERSHEET.html